Humans + Dogs: The Longest Love Story

 What we do know is that as early as 33,000 years ago, proto-dogs were being given ritual burials by their proud or grateful or perhaps even grief-stricken human companions.
 Photographs of the remainsopens in a new tab of a dog sent to the afterlife with a mammoth bone tucked deliberately (dare I say fondly?) in his mouth evoke wonder in me every time I look at them.

 Ultimately, this relationship changed the course of human evolution in nearly every direction.
 Domesticating dogs paved the way for the establishment of more permanent settlements by making hunting easier and camp security better.
 Once we reached this point of stability, we began domesticating other animals.
-Finally, between 10,000 and 8,000 years ago, agrarian societies developed, with predictable consequences for our diets, mobility (equine transportation!) and social relationships.
+Finally, between 10,000 and 8,000 years ago, agrarian societies developedopens in a new tab, with predictable consequences for our diets, mobility (equine transportation!), and social relationships.
 Throughout this time, living with dogs enabled us to maintain links to the “natural order” away from which we were rapidly drifting.

 All of this is to say that in essence, just as dogs are dogs because of us, we are humans because of them.
 Today, of all the domesticated animals we’ve surrounded ourselves with, we have the closest relationships with dogs.
 This may be partially because they have been able to adapt to the human social fabric more readily and ably than any other species.
 As a result, dogs are welcome and present both in the home and within the broader human environment, which they fluidly navigate.

-The Future of Dogs
+The future of dogs

 As is true of most developed countries, in the United States, we have largely shifted away from an agrarian society in which it was more common to see working and utility dogs rather than canine human companions.
-Today, Americans spend roughly $70 billion on their (generally non-working) pets annually, and many report spending more on their dog or cat’s health care than on their own.
-Which raises the question: if, after 15,000 years, their primary place is no longer on the hunt or on the farm, what is dogs’ function in our modern, technology-driven human world—what role do they play?
+Today, Americans spend roughly $138 billionopens in a new tab on their (generally non-working) pets annually, and many report spending more on their dog or cat’s health care than on their own.
+Which raises the question: if, after 15,000 years, their primary place is no longer on the hunt or on the farm, what is dogs’ function in our modern, technology-driven human world — what role do they playopens in a new tab?

 As someone who studies cognition, I’m heavily invested in science.
 But at the risk of sounding completely unscientific, I suggest that it’s something akin to “spirit guide,” creatures who both occupy our world and expand it.

 The first time I worked from home without Remy, I closed my computer at the end of the day and was startled by what didn’t occur.
-Remy did not raise his head, stretch yawn and walk over to push his nose into my arm, silently urging Come on … it’s time to get out of here.
+Remy did not raise his head, stretch yawn and walk over to push his nose into my arm, silently urging Come on…it’s time to get out of here.
 Without his insistence, I had to think about what my next move was supposed to be.
 Noticing the time I spent outside.
 Just walking.
 Just being.
 Not looking at a screen.
 Ambling along the wooded trail without Remy beside me, I feel my body shrinking.
 For as much as Remy’s world was mine, he constantly enlarged it for me.

 Amidst the noticing, I reflect on some of the things Remy taught me during our too-short time together, a feat surely only a dog could achieve.